VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/xx.Chapter_10 Indirect_Syscalls_dynamic retrieval_SSNs/Chapter_10 Playbook.md

 | 6          | Use **x64dbg** to debug or analyse the dropper. <ul><li>What differences can you see between a dropper with hardcoded SSNs and a dropper that dynamically retrieves SSNs at runtime?</li></ul>                |

 ## Visual Studio
-You can download the direct- or indirect syscall poc from the code section of this chapter.
+You can download the indirect syscall poc from the code section of this chapter.
 To retrieve the SSNs dynamicalla at runtime from ntdll.dll, we have to implement the following code.

 ### Start Address Native Function
 In order to be able to dynamically retrieve the SSN for each of the native functions used in our code, we first need to define a pointer to a function that holds the start address of that function.
 If you remember, this part of the code was already implemented in the chapter where we built the indirect syscall dropper, because we used the same principle to get the address for the syscall instruction of each function.
 This means that part of the code in the main file is already implemented.